tarwn/lessthandot-hugo/blogs/content/posts/2018-04-09-asp-net-core-2-w-cosmosdb-getting-started.md

   * We've added `Persistence` as a necessary dependency in the Controller
   * We've switched all Actions to `async` to support the `Persistence` methods
-  * `IndexAsync` gets the list of `Sample`s and displays them in the “Index” view
+  * `IndexAsync` gets the list of `Sample`s and displays them in the "Index" view
-  * `Create` constructs a new `Sample` and displays it in the editable “Get” view
+  * `Create` constructs a new `Sample` and displays it in the editable "Get" view
   * `GetAsync` does the same thing, but loads the `Sample` from `Persistence` for the passed `{id}` in the route
   * `PostAsync` accepts a modified `Sample`, saves it via `Persistence`, and redirects back to showing the whole list

-You can easily generate a scaffolded view for these by right-clicking in an Action above and selecting “New View”.
+You can easily generate a scaffolded view for these by right-clicking in an Action above and selecting "New View".
 Pick the `List` or `Edit` templates as a starting point, with the model class set to the Sample object.

 Because we started from a blank slate, these templates won't work directly out of the box ([stackoverflow][19]).
 Add a file _ViewImports.cshtml to register the tag helpers: